emilpriver/Elasticsearch-recommended-products/README.md

 # Plans
 - How could I scale this system to be able to use on multiple nodes in a big cluster, am I able to scale this worldwide in some smart way?
+- Be able to get results based on users information

 # Resources references
 - [High-Quality Recommendation Systems with Elasticsearch](https://opensourceconnections.com/blog/2016/09/09/better-recsys-elasticsearch/)